5 ways to get the best sleep your body deserves

 That can cause trouble in itself, from discomfort to pain-induced wakefulness.

-If your mattress is more than 7-10 years old, it may be time for a new, more supportive mattress.
-While I’ve see recommendations for swapping out pillows every six months to three years.
+And if your mattress is more than 7-10 years old, it may be time for a new, more supportive mattress.
+Some sleep experts also recommend swapping out your pillows every six months to three years.

 If aches, pains and sore spots are preventing sleep or waking you in the night, try a different sleep position…or upgrade your sleeping equipment.